Category: Sarah

 But for Sarah.

-This entry is part 15 of 17 in the series Journey to Linger
+This entry is part 2 of 6 in the series Sarah

 By the first week of January, the Christmas chill had been replaced by a syrupy, low light that seeped into the corridors of St Teresa’s and made the girls look jaundiced.
 Julia arrived back at school with her hair still carrying a faint whiff of woodsmoke, and a secret satisfaction at having outlasted another holiday without drama.